 - Get a smart meter — all EV tariffs require one.
 Your current provider will install one for free if you do not have one yet.

 - Check your day usage — look at your annual consumption split between day and night on your smart meter data.
-If you use significantly more during the day, a tariff with a lower day rate (E.ON at 29.47p) may beat one with the cheapest overnight rate.
+High daytime usage?
+A tariff with a standard day rate (British Gas, ScottishPower) will likely save you more overall.

 - Switch provider — the switch typically takes 2–3 weeks.
 There are no exit fees on most standard variable tariffs.
 Fixed tariffs may have early exit fees.